 People love the Marvel films.
 I’m simply not one of them.
 I like them, I respect them, and I certainly want more of them.
 They’re fun and well constructed.
 I’ve watched all of them just as you have.
 But let’s be real: none of these films outside of one outlier truly resonate on a real human level.
 And that is perhaps my biggest disappointment with them.

-I have a love hate relationship with comics because so many of them are trash.
-For instance, two of the worst is Brian Michael Bendis’s run on the Uncanny X-Men and Frank Miller’s accidental masterpieces that is complete in a modern critque.
+I have a love-hate relationship with comics because so many of them are trash.
+For instance, two of the worst is Brian Michael Bendis’s run on the Uncanny X-Men and Frank Miller’s accidental masterpieces that is complete in a modern critique.
 And those are just two!
-I won’t even get into the mega crossovers that drag on for six months and could be told in week.
+I won’t even get into the mega-crossovers that drag on for six months and could be told in a week.
 Just let this sink in: the Days of Future Past plot line in X-Men, considered one the best in all comics, is two freakin’ issues!
 That would have two months in2016.

 I’m not even talking superheroes comics anymore.
 Try to find a great graphic novel that hasn’t been written by Alan Moore or Charles Burns.
 I go to the library often, and always grab a random graphic novel from the small selection they have, and I’m just away by how bad they are.

 Fortunately, while there’s just not that many, the few diamonds I have found are as follows: Neil Gaiman’s run on Sandman, Chris Claremont and John Byrne’s masterful soap opera that was the Uncanny X-Men for two decades, the recent Hawkeye series by Matt Fraction and David Aja, Charles Burn’s Black Hole, and of course Watchmen, hopefully now Ta-Nehisi’s Coate’s run on Black Panther (one issue in and I’m already started to sense something great here).